MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/2/index.md

 - [x] Unified Managed Account (UMA)
 - [ ] Self-Directed Account

-> **Explanation:** UMAs combine various investments into a single account with unified reporting, making them especially convenient for investors managing multiple asset classes.
+> **Explanation:**( UMAs combine various investments into a single account with unified reporting, making them especially convenient for investors managing multiple asset classes.)

----

 ### In a discretionary account, which key document outlines the client’s objectives, risk tolerance, and investment strategy?